-STRICTA has been designed to improve the Standards for Reporting Interventions in Clinical Trials of Acupuncture.
+STRICTA has been designed to improve the standards for reporting interventions in clinical trials of acupuncture.
 These guidelines provide authors a way to structure their reports of interventions using a checklist.
 The aim is to facilitate transparency in published reports, enabling a better understanding and interpretation of results, aiding their critical appraisal, and providing detail that is necessary for replicability.

-Citing the STRICTA Statement (for authors)
+Citing the STRICTA statement (for authors)

 If you are using the STRICTA guidelines from this website, we recommend that you use journal article citations rather than citing this website.
-Click here for more information.

 If you are not already using a journal article citation, please cite :

 MacPherson H, Altman DG, Hammerschlag R, Youping L, Taixiang W, White A, Moher D. Revised STandards for Reporting Interventions in Clinical Trials of Acupuncture (STRICTA): Extending the CONSORT Statement.
 PLoS Med 2010; 7(6): e1000261. doi:10.1371/journal.pmed.1000261. [full text]

 Using the STRICTA guidelines